jehona-m/Industrial-IoT/docs/modules/publisher.md

                                        The value must follow the syntactical rules of a DNS hostname.
                                        Default: not set
-              --ic, --iotcentral     publisher will send OPC UA data in IoTCentral compatible format (DisplayName of a node is used as key, this key is the Field name in IoTCentral) . you need to ensure that all DisplayName's are unique.
-(Auto enables fetch display name)
-                                       Default: False
               --sw, --sessionconnectwait=VALUE
                                      specify the wait time in seconds publisher is trying to connect to disconnected endpoints and